thg-muc/udacity-ml-devops/project_clean_code/README.md

 ## Libraries

-The following libraries are used in this project in conjunction with Python 3.10.8:
+The following libraries are used in this project - they were tested with `Python 3.8 - 3.10`.

     - autopep8==2.0.0
     - joblib==1.2.0